In Brief

 There is a reason why telling someone with misophonia to "just ignore it" does not work.
 It is not a mindset problem.
 It is not a lack of effort.
 The trigger response is neurological — it activates before conscious thought and cannot be suppressed by willpower alone.

-Why Exposure Alone Fails
+Why Exposure Alone Can Be Incomplete

 Traditional exposure therapy asks a person to repeatedly encounter a feared stimulus until the fear response diminishes through habituation.
 For phobias and classic anxiety disorders, this approach works well.